This Year's Shortlist

 ‘From historical novels to thrillers to romance, the novels on this shortlist were wonderfully varied.
 It was a pleasure to see such excellent writing, whether set in the Amazon or a local English village, or 1950s America, or Paris in the war.
 Each book showed a true writer’s commitment to making the subject come alive, and compellingly pulled this reader forward.’

-The 2024 Prize will open for submissions in August.
+The 2024 Paul Torday Prize will close for submissions on 30 November 2023.